jake-w-liu/UTDKernels.jl/README.md

 # UTDKernels.jl

-A branch-safe and differentiable implementation of the Uniform Theory of Diffraction (UTD) for perfectly electrically conducting (PEC) wedges.
+A branch-safe and differentiable implementation of the Uniform Theory of Diffraction (UTD) for perfectly electrically conducting (PEC) wedges in Julia.

+This package accompanies the paper:

+> J. W. Liu, "UTDKernels.jl: A Branch-Safe and Differentiable Implementation of Uniform Theory of Diffraction for Electromagnetic Wedges," *Computer Physics Communications*, 2025.

 ## Features

-- **Branch-safe transition function**: Evaluates F(x) via erfcx to avoid overflow
+- **Overflow-free transition function**: Evaluates F(x) = sqrt(pi*x) * exp(+i*pi/4) * erfcx(exp(+i*pi/4)*sqrt(x)) via the scaled complementary error function, accurate to machine precision for all x
-- **Regularised cot-F product**: Eliminates infinity-times-zero singularity at shadow boundaries
+- **Regularised cot-F product**: Eliminates the infinity-times-zero singularity at shadow and reflection boundaries
-- **Automatic differentiation**: ForwardDiff.jl extension for end-to-end gradients
+- **Automatic differentiation**: ForwardDiff.jl package extension for end-to-end gradients of diffraction coefficients with respect to angle, wavenumber, and distance
-- **Principal-branch consistency**: All square roots use a documented single branch
+- **Principal-branch consistency**: All square roots use a single documented branch via `safe_sqrt`, ensuring AD compatibility
+- **Validated**: Tested against the exact Sommerfeld half-plane solution, GTD convergence at O(1/kL), reciprocity to machine precision, and 1029 automated test assertions

+## Convention

+All fields use the exp(+iwt) phasor convention:
+- Outgoing waves: exp(-iks)
+- Incident plane wave: exp(+ikr*cos(phi - phi'))
+- Maxwell equations: curl E = -iwu*H, curl H = +iwe*E

 ## Installation